agama-project/agama/doc/auto_storage.md

 The rest of this document describes the `storage` section.

 That `legacyAutoyastStorage` is a 1:1 representation of the XML specification of AutoYaST.
-No json validation will be performed for it.
+No JSON validation will be performed for it.

 ### Implementation Considerations for AutoYaST Specification